dgaydukov/cert-spring5/files/spring5.md

 If you want to subscribe on events for some repository you can extend `AbstractRepositoryEventListener<YourRepo>` and implements methods like `afterCreate` and have some custom logic there.

 ###### JTA - java transaction API
+Don't confuse:
+* `javax.transaction.Transactional` - java EE7 annotation, but since spring3 also supported by spring framework.
+It doesn't have isolation, and use `Transactional.TxType` as value param for propagation.
+Yet it doesn't support nested transaction.
+There is no NESTED type in `Transactional.TxType`, but other 6 types same as for `org.springframework.transaction.annotation.Propagation`.
+* `org.springframework.transaction.annotation.Transactional` - has more options and will always execute the right way.

-`@Transactional` use `TransactionInterceptor` internally to intercept and wrap methods into some transaction management code.
+`@Transactional` use `TransactionInterceptor` internally to intercept and wrap methods into some transaction management code, using jdk proxy (or other type if class not inhereted from interface).

 `Propagation` what to do when you call annotated method from another:
 * `REQUIRED` - default value, if no transaction exists, create new, otherwise run in current